Chuly92/react-gifexpertapp/README.md

-# GIF App Developed in ReactJS
+# GIF App Developed in ReactJS with Bootstrap

 ### You can search any word and the app returns 10 gif about that topic
 #### Built with Giphy: https://developers.giphy.com/